cse110-fa22-group30/cse110-fa22-group30/specs/adrs/102522-GitHubPage-ADR3.md

 ### Heroku
 ​
-* Good, we can pick a region to host our website
+* Good, we can pick a region to host our site
 * Good, we can totally control the server environment
 * Good, our site can be deployed to a Heroku region and becomes an origin
 * Good, has access management by CLI commands